 In fact, Pinterest discovered that searches for “Surprise Destination” increased 192 percent in the last six months of 2018, beating out other popular travel terms like “Hot Springs” and “Autumn Scenery.”
 The desire to be more spontaneous appears to be at the root of this trend.
 In their 2018 Travel Trends Report, Ford Motor Company found that 52 percent of U.S. travelers said they enjoy getting lost and spontaneously discovering hidden restaurants and shops to create unique memories when they travel.

+I’m the kind of traveler who finds great joy in researching destinations and poring over guidebooks months in advance of my trips, but when Pack Up and Go and Ford offered to let me borrow a 2018 Ford Mustang for a three-day surprise road trip, I jumped at the opportunity.
 As a travel editor, whenever I take off with my friends or family, I tend to handle most of the reservations and research.
-But sometimes, it's nice to let someone else do the planning.
+But sometimes, it’s nice to let someone else do the planning.
 For group travel it can be hard to pick one destination that checks all the boxes for your group.

 But that doesn’t mean Pack Up and Go picks a place at random and sends you there.
 When I booked the trip, I took a short survey that asked me about the last few places I had been and where I was planning to go next (to make sure they wouldn’t send me on a repeat trip), and details about the kind of traveler I was.
 Do I prefer museums to shopping?
 A quiet night in or one out on the town?